workfi-tools/Protocol/docs/index.md

 ![Overview](overview.jpg)

-#### Guarantee

-Guarantee of the fact that the invited user fulfills his obligations.
+**Guarantee** - Guarantee of the fact that the invited user fulfills his obligations.
 This part affects both: the inviter's rating as well as the invited user's rating.

-#### Responsible invites

-Responsible attitude towards who a person invites to use the platform.
+**Responsible invites** - Responsible attitude towards who a person invites to use the platform.
 The invitation can be withdrawn if the invited users do not fulfill their obligations.
 This part affects the inviter's rating as well.

-#### Responsible rates

-Responsible attitude to how the user rates input of other members of the community, understanding the consequences of his ratings for users and for his own rating level.
+**Responsible rates** - Responsible attitude to how the user rates input of other members of the community, understanding the consequences of his ratings for users and for his own rating level.

-#### Attributive rates

-Changes in reputation indicators depending on the user's competencies (software, hard skills, area of knowledge and work).
+**Attributive rates** - Changes in reputation indicators depending on the user's competencies (software, hard skills, area of knowledge and work).

-#### Rates typology

-Relevant options for categorizing the most appropriate ways to rate users in certain cases.
+**Rates typology** - Relevant options for categorizing the most appropriate ways to rate users in certain cases.

-#### Soft Skills (Community Development)

-System of protocols for giving feedback to community users according to their soft skills in the most appropriate and efficient way.
+**Soft Skills (Community Development)** - System of protocols for giving feedback to community users according to their soft skills in the most appropriate and efficient way.

-#### Hard Skills (Community Development)

-System of protocols for giving feedback to community users according to their hard skills in the most appropriate and efficient way.
+**Hard Skills (Community Development)** - System of protocols for giving feedback to community users according to their hard skills in the most appropriate and efficient way.

-#### Community contribution

-Community development system, which includes ways to motivate and increase the level of user involvement and contribution to the community.
+**Community contribution** - Community development system, which includes ways to motivate and increase the level of user involvement and contribution to the community.

-#### Proof of commission

-Algorithm for verifying user actions, including resistance to scam and fraudulent actions.
+**Proof of commission** - Algorithm for verifying user actions, including resistance to scam and fraudulent actions.

-#### Anti fraud

-Analysis and evaluation of use cases in which users can fraudulently raise their reputation, create bots;
+**Anti fraud** - Analysis and evaluation of use cases in which users can fraudulently raise their reputation, create bots;
 solution development towards what changes should be implemented in the protocol to prevent such actions.
-#### Reputation providers

-Interaction of a service (platform) and several reputation providers, as well as ways to aggregate information using data from several reputation providers.
+**Reputation providers** - Interaction of a service (platform) and several reputation providers, as well as ways to aggregate information using data from several reputation providers.

-#### Macroeconomic parameters
-Macroeconomic regulation of reputation indicators and ways of changing reputation indicators depending on internal economic trends within services.
+**Macroeconomic parameters** - Macroeconomic regulation of reputation indicators and ways of changing reputation indicators depending on internal economic trends within services.

-#### Hypermarameters management

-The relationship between changes in the rating of one user and the impact of these changes on the ratings of other users - depending on the interaction between these particular users; as well as different options for motivating and managing reputation indicators within services
+**Hypermarameters management** - The relationship between changes in the rating of one user and the impact of these changes on the ratings of other users - depending on the interaction between these particular users; as well as different options for motivating and managing reputation indicators within services

-#### P2P verification

-System to determine which operations can be delegated for verification by the community itself (KYC, diploma, level of knowledge, subjective assessment and rating).
+**P2P verification** - System to determine which operations can be delegated for verification by the community itself (KYC, diploma, level of knowledge, subjective assessment and rating).

-#### Dispute resolution

-System of involving qualified competent users to disputable cases in order to resolve conflict situations (appeal, dispute, controversial cases).
+**Dispute resolution** - System of involving qualified competent users to disputable cases in order to resolve conflict situations

-#### Court system
+(appeal, dispute, controversial cases).

-A more complex and expensive conflict resolution system for serious situations - inspired by classical law.
+**Court system** - A more complex and expensive conflict resolution system for serious situations - inspired by classical law.
 The main focus is on the values of the community.

 #### Tech stack